 Genius Bonus: General Three O'Clock and the Special Dweller's names hint to their identities.
 Three O'Clock is the hour of the Tiger, while Special Spotted Dweller is a Chinese epithet for bull.

 Values Dissonance: A lot of motivations and justifications for the heroes' behavior look definitely odd to a modern reader.

 The fate of the villain of Chapter 84 can be seen as this for many modern western-minded readers.
-For those who don't know. in that chapter, the pilgrims come across a country led by a king whose goal was to kill 10,000 Buddist monks in his kingdom because of wrongs done against him by Buddist Monks in a past life.
+For those who don't know. in that chapter, the pilgrims come across a country led by a king whose goal was to kill 10,000 Buddist monks in his kingdom because of wrongs done to him by Buddist Monks in a past life.
 In the end, he is changed into a monk and redeemed, with that chapter demonstrating the forgiving power of Buddhism.
-However given the scale of his crimes, most modern readers would find it unrealistic and expect him to be killed instead.
+However, given the scale of his crimes, most modern readers would find it unrealistic and expect him to be killed instead.